drdanmorris/pangea-gamma-phonegap/README.md

 ####Install Grunt
-Grunt is Task Runner which can be used to create automated build processes.
+Grunt is a Task Runner which can be used to create automated build processes.

 #####Windows
 ```